epsagon/cisco-otel-lambda/README.md

 ## Getting Help

-If you have any issue around using the library or the product, please don't hesitate to:
+If you have any issue around using the layer or the product, please don't hesitate to:

 - Use the [documentation](https://docs.telescope.app).
 - Use the help widget inside the product.